zeynepduygutekler/zeynepduygutekler.github.io/_pages/awards.md

 Singapore International Graduate Award (SINGA)
 </h2>
 </div>
+*Sep 17 - Present
 * Awarded to international students with a passion for STEM research to purse PhD studies in Singapore.
-(Sep 17 - Present)